jsincorporated/tp/docs/UserGuide.md

 #### c.
 Deleting a person: `delete`

-Now you might have added a person with many incorrect fields, so to remove them use the `delete` command to delete the specified person or specified person's field from **uNivUSal**.
+Now you might have added a person with many incorrect fields, and would rather remove them instead.
+So to delete them from **uNivUSal**, use the `delete` command!

 Format: `delete INDEX [PREFIX/]`

 * Deletes the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* If `PREFIX/` is provided, deletes the specified field of the person at the specified `INDEX`
+* If [`PREFIX/`](#prefix) is provided, deletes the specified field of the person at the specified `INDEX`

 Examples:
-* Before `delete 1`, displays the current list.
+* Before `delete 1`, you will see the current list.

 ![UiBefore](images/Ui.png)